Rasoul77/promts/README.md

 ### A Principle of Minimum Translation Search Approach for Object Pose Refinement

-This repository is the implementation of the [methodology we propose](http://aass.oru.se/Research/Learning/publications/Mojtahedzadeh_etal_2015-IROS-A_Principle_of_Minimum_Translation_Search_Approach_for_Object_Pose_Refinement.html) to autonomously resolve the inter-penetrations between adjacent objects models due to error in the estimated poses of the objects.
+This repository is the implementation of the [methodology we propose](http://aass.oru.se/Research/Learning/publications/Mojtahedzadeh_etal_2015-IROS-A_Principle_of_Minimum_Translation_Search_Approach_for_Object_Pose_Refinement.html) to autonomously resolve the inter-penetrations between adjacent objects models due to errors in the estimated poses of the objects.

 ## Paper Abstract: